gosu/ruby-app/README.md

 The short answer is that this project is much older than RubyMotion.
 It is also free, and behaves the same as ‘MRI’ Ruby on the command-line.

-## Why not use the macOS Ruby, or Platypus?
+## Why not use the Ruby that comes with macOS, or Platypus?

 The first version of `Ruby.app` simply ran the user-supplied `main.rb` file using system Ruby (`/usr/bin/ruby`).
 This is also what [Platypus](http://sveinbjorn.org/platypus) does.
 However,